-If you were lucky enough to hang a ride on the International Space Station and it were a clear day, you could actually see the Great Barrier Reef from space.
+If you were lucky enough to hang a ride on the International Space Station and it was a clear day, you could actually see the Great Barrier Reef from space.
 Tropical Cairns is a main point of departure to visit the reef.
 You can rent a boat to explore the surrounding area at your own leisure or join a tour of the main areas of the reef system.

 The reef offers the best opportunities for diving and snorkeling in the world and its diversity of sea life is staggering.
 There are dozens of species of whales, dolphins, and porpoises, and over 1,500 species of fish.
 You can see sea turtles feeding on small mollusks or jellyfish and dugongs enjoying the abundant seagrass.

 The ecosystem of the Great Barrier Reef is arguably the most remarkable on the planet, but climate change has hit it hard.
 Animal populations have decreased after years of bleaching and pollution.
 Bleaching is the term used to describe the death of coral algae that occurs after water temperatures change.
 The increasing temperature kills off the algae, which give the coral their vibrant colours, effectively whitewashing the reef and removing a foundational food from the ecosystem.